-In this section, we investigate whether the wind speeds that can be derived from the pitot tube are also highly correlated with the power and flap loads in practice.
-The results are based on measurements of a full-scale modern wind turbine with a blade-mounted five-hole pitot tube.
-Furthermore, we address whether more power and flap moment curves with less variation can be obtained by using pitot tube wind speed instead of met mast recorded wind speeds.
+In this section, it is investigated if the wind speeds that can be derived from the pitot tube also in practice are highly correlated with the power and flap loads.
+The results are based on measurements on a full-scale modern wind turbine with a blade-mounted five-hole pitot tube.
+Furthermore, it is addressed whether more power and flap moment curves with less variation can be obtained by using pitot tube wind speed instead of met mast recorded wind speeds.